 However, the differences may be justified by different operating conditions (e.g. longer daily operating hours) between the project and the benchmark and the building use (e.g. school project that has a swimming pool versus school benchmark with no swimming pool).
-The configurations of the benchmarks are summarized in Appendix D of this Manual.
-In addition, high difference may be
+The configurations of the benchmarks are summarized in the scorecards which can be downloaded at the DOE Building Energy Codes Program website.
+In addition, high difference may be acceptable for end uses that account for a small percentage of energy use in both benchmark and completed models, such as heating energy use in Miami or cooling energy use in Alaska.